t2c2gatech/t2c2gatech.github.io/index.md

   - image_path: /assets/images/gear.png
     alt: "placeholder image 2"
     title: "This new homepage is under construction ... "
-    excerpt: ' **From Fall 2022** We are starting to expand our scope to accommodate diverse career interests at the intersections of technology, business, and consulting for graduate students beyond the traditional research pathway.
-Please submit mailing-list to be updated!
+    excerpt: " **From Fall 2022** We are starting to expand our scope to accommodate diverse career interests at the intersections of technology, business, and consulting for graduate students beyond the traditional research pathway.
+Please submit mailing-list to be updated!"

     url: "https://jeonghwanson.wixsite.com/gt2c2"
     btn_label: "Please visit past homepage for more information"